evergreen-ci/spruce/README.md

 3. Run `yarn`
 4. Start a local evergreen server by doing the following:

-- Clone the evergreen repo into your go path
+- Clone the evergreen repo
 - Run `make local-evergreen`

 5. Run `yarn run dev`.
 This will launch the app and point it at the local evergreen server you just ran.